omise/omise-ios/README.md

 ## Objective-C Compatibility

 Opn Payments iOS SDK comes with full Objective-C support.
-The SDK is designed with the Swift language as a first-class citizen and adopts Swift-only features in the SDK, but also provides an Objective-C counterpart for those features.
+The SDK is designed with the Swift language as a first-class citizen, and not only adopts Swift-only features in the SDK, but also provides an Objective-C counterpart for those features.
 If you found an API that is not available in Objective-C, please don't hestitate [to open an issue](https://github.com/omise/omise-ios/issues/new).